Education & learning

 Educational settings (schools, nurseries and colleges) have a legal duty to support children and young people with additional needs and disabilities and to treat them fairly.
 In this section you can find advice and information about what support might be available to your child.

-Education, Health and Care (EHC) needs assessments and EHC plans for children and young people with more complex needs (England only)
+Education, Health and Care (EHC) plans and needs assessments for children and young people with more complex needs (England only)

 Who to speak to if you are worried about your child's education